 Managing Waste and Effluent

 Another strategic objective of our Environmental Policy is the sound management of waste and effluent.
+We integrate circular thinking into business strategies through responsible raw material sourcing, efficient production processes, and product design.
 In order to continuously improve, we look for opportunities to implement reuse and recycle initiatives that result in net positive impacts on the environment.
 Approximately 99.5% of waste by weight of our gas distribution companies is excavation spoil.
 Spoil is excavated, segregated by type on-site and assessed for contamination.
 Clean spoil is sent off-site to recycling centres for processing into recycled aggregate.
 Contaminated soil is segregated, tested, classified and then sent to the appropriate facility for treatment and/or disposal.

 Hazardous Waste Management

 We are extremely careful about managing waste generated from our operations, including the by-products of energy generations.
 Our collective efforts to reduce waste involve our employees, contractors, suppliers, regulators and other third parties.
 We advocate waste reduction at the source and encourage the reuse and recycling of waste for other projects.
 Waste management plans have been formulated and implemented to enable recycling and reuse, and proper storage, collection, treatment and disposal of waste.
 Temporary wastewater storage and treatment facilities have been installed at power plant construction sites to recycle wastewater generated from bore piling work to reduce wastewater discharge.
 Furthermore, our power plants have been collecting generation by-products including ash and gypsum for industrial use, such as manufacturing of cement.

 Reduce, Reuse, Recover and Recycle